-Many life sciences organizations may already have tracking systems in place, as they have been responsible for monitoring state aggregate spend compliance.
+Many life sciences organizations have used tracking systems they had in place, as they have long been responsible for monitoring state aggregate spend compliance.
 States like California, Massachusetts, Vermont, and West Virginia already had laws that required pharmaceutical and medical device manufacturers to report various types of spending.
-However, reporting this information with the highest level of accuracy requires clean master data and systems that can efficiently reconcile disparate data sources.
+However continued reporting with the highest level of accuracy requires clean master data and systems that can efficiently reconcile disparate data sources.